 '''

+case d'unit is

 when tape => ..... action for tape devices .....;

 when disk => ..... action for disk devices .....;

 ...... other cases ......;

 end case

 '''

-Such a solution, however, is unacceptable from a software engineering point of view: it runs contrary to the criteria of extendibility, rcusability and compatibility.
-Not only does it scatter case discriminations (here on DEVICE_TYPE) all over the program; worse yet, it closes the set of possible choices: as opposed to the Eiffel class DEVICE which can at any time be used as parent or a new class, the Ada type DEVICE has a fixed list of variants, corresponding to the elements of the fixed enumeration type DEVICE_TYPE: to add an element to this list, one must modify the declaration of DEVICE, invalidating any program unit that relied on the initial version.
+Such a solution, however, is unacceptable from a software engineering viewpoint; it runs contrary to the criteria of extendibility, reusability, and compatibility.
+Not only does it scatter case discriminations (here on $DEVICE_TYPE$) all over the program; worse yet, it closes the set of possible choices: as opposed to the Eiffel class DEVICE which can at any time be used as parent or a new class, the Ada type DEVICE has a fixed list of variants, one for each element of the enumeration type $DEVICE$ TYPE.
+To add a new case, one must change the declaration of DEVICE, invalidating any program unit that relied on it.

-So the answer to the question posed at the beginning of this section - can inheritance be simulated with genericity? - is no.
+So the answer to the question posed at the beginning of this section-can inheritance be simulated with genericity?-is no.

-5 - SIMULATING GENERICITY WITH INHERITANCE
+SIMULATING GENERICITY WITH INHERITANCE